hannahfk/Stackathon/README.md

-Stackathon project- 4 days to build
+Stackathon project- 4 days, new tech